zauberzeug/nicegui/CONTRIBUTING.md

 ## Running tests

-Our tests are build with pytest and require python-selenium with Chrome driver.
+Our tests are built with pytest and require python-selenium with ChromeDriver.
 See [tests/README.md](https://github.com/zauberzeug/nicegui/blob/main/tests/README.md) for detailed installation instructions and more infos about the test infrastructure and tricks for daily usage.

 Before submitting a pull request, please make sure that all tests are passing.